 Being a Maple Grove firefighter is a unique part-time job with both scheduled and unscheduled/on-call response hours that are not predictable.
 This is not a full-time job, and our firefighters work in other careers.
 Over 90% of fire departments in Minnesota and the Twin Cities operate this way.
 This job requires commitment, a desire to progress through the orientation and training process, and be self-motivated.

+Learn more about our physical ability test video and physical ability written description by following the quick links on the right sidebar.
 If you are a motivated individual, physically fit, and over the age of 18, this may be the opportunity for you to serve your community and gain lifesaving skills!

 Check out Maple Grove's fire station locations to learn which one of the five stations you live by or view the MGFD response map to see if you live within the five-minute response zone.
 However, MGFD will determine if the response time is acceptable.

 Watch the MGFD recruitment video to learn more about the department's firefighters.